-If an object is in the path of the sunroof when it is closing, the anti-pinch feature will detect the object and stop the sunroof from closing at the point of the obstruction.
-The sunroof then retracts away from the object.
+If an object is in the path of the sunroof/sunshade when it is closing, the anti-pinch feature will detect the object and stop the sunroof/ sunshade from closing at the point of the obstruction.
+The sunroof/ sunshade will then return to the full-open position.
+To close the sunroof/sunshade, see "Express Open/Express Close."

 Dirt and debris may collect on the sunroof seal or in the track.
 This could cause an issue with sunroof operation or noise.
 It could also plug the water drainage system.
 Periodically open the sunroof and remove any obstacles or loose debris.
 Wipe the sunroof seal and roof sealing area using a clean cloth, mild soap, and water.
 Do not remove grease from the sunroof.
+If water is seen dripping into the water drainage system, this is normal.